 Careful site selection will ensure a long life for your blackberries, which usually live for about a decade with proper care.
-Soil should have good drainage.
+The ideal soil is slightly acidic with good drainage; these plants do not do well in clay soil.
 An elevated site or raised beds will not only help drainage but will also prevent late spring frosts from damaging flower buds.
 Remove all weeds that might draw nutrients or water away from your blackberries, as their shallow roots are susceptible to this competition.

-Blackberries need moderate amounts of water, around an inch a week provided either by rainfall or from drip irrigation.
+Blackberries need moderate amounts of water, around 1 inch per week provided either by rainfall or from ground-level irrigation.
 Blackberries do not fare well in wet soils.

 Temperature and Humidity

-Because of their shallow root systems, blackberries don't do well in areas where temperatures go below zero degrees routinely.
+Blackberries require a period of cold dormancy to germinate, but because of their shallow root systems, they don't do well in areas where temperatures go below zero degrees routinely.
+Zones 5 to 8 provide the best environment for blackberries.
 Cold winter temperatures combined with wet spring soils may lead to plant death.
-The reverse environment of hot, dry winds are also unfavorable for blackberry growing and may result in stunted, seedy fruits.
+The reverse environment of hot, dry winds is also unfavorable for blackberry growing and may result in stunted, seedy fruits.

 Fertilize your blackberries in the spring when plants are emerging from dormancy, using a balanced 10-10-10 formula.
 Fertilize plants again in the fall with an application of manure and compost, which will also suppress weeds and improve soil tilth.

 Because they are highly perishable, it's important to follow the development of your ripening blackberries carefully.
 Immature blackberries start out green, then transition to red before maturing to a deep, glossy black.
-Blackberries do not continue to ripen after harvest, so only pick the berries after they have turned completely black.
-Berries last about seven days after harvest in the refrigerator.
+Blackberries do not continue to ripen after harvest, so pick the berries only after they have turned completely black.
+Berries last about seven days in the refrigerator after harvest.